1970 Cambodian coup d'état: Aftermath

 Following the coup, North Vietnam forces invaded Cambodia in 1970 at the request of Khmer Rouge leader Nuon Chea.
 Thousands of Vietnamese were killed by Lon Nol's anti-communist forces and their bodies dumped in the Mekong River.
 Attacks against Vietnamese began after a demand by Lon Nol that all Vietnamese communists leave Cambodia.
 Phnom Penh's North Vietnamese embassy was ravaged by Cambodians.

-Cambodia abandonded an international policy of neutrality and aligned with the United States.
+Cambodia abandoned an international policy of neutrality and aligned with the United States.
 President Nixon approved the resumption of US Military Aid to the country in April 1970, which saw the FANK grow from 35,000 in March to 202,000 by January 1971.

 Of the approximately 450,000 Vietnamese in Cambodia, 100,000 left the country and another 200,000 were forcibly repatriated to South Vietnam, reducing the estimated population of ethnic Vietnamese to 140,000 just five months after the coup.
 These events marked the start of the Cambodian Civil War, pitting Lon Nol's regime backed by US air power against the Khmer Rouge and North Vietnam.
 Lon Nol fled Cambodia in 1975 right before the Khmer Rouge's seizure of power.